browndeer/lolcode-spec/v1.450/lolcode-spec.md

 <operator> <expr1> [[[AN] <expr2>] [AN] <expr3> ...]
 MKAY
 ```

+Note: none of the operators change any of their arguments, there only effect is what they yield/return.

 ### Math Operators

 The basic math operators are unary or binary prefix operators.